chizzycodhub/alx-system_engineering-devops/0x00-shell_basics/README.md

-(9).A script that deletes my_first_directory from /tmp/ directory (10).A script that changes a current working direction to the previous one (11).A script that list all the contents of the current working directory, parent directory and /boot directory in that order
+(9).A script that deletes my_first_directory from /tmp/ directory (10).A script that changes a current working direction to the previous one (11).A script that list all the contents of the current working directory, parent directory and /boot directory in that order (12).A script that prints the type of file iamafile in tmp directory (13).
+A script that displays the file type of a file in tmp directory